Updated on March 17th, 2025

 1. Reduce humidity

 Silverfish live and develop in moist, humid places, needing high humidity levels to survive—typically between 75% and 95%.
-High-humid areas in your home tend to be your laundry room, bathroom, basement or attic.
+High-humidity areas in your home tend to be your laundry room, bathroom, basement or attic.
 Use a dehumidifier and make the environment uninhabitable for silverfish.

 2. Vacuum frequently